aptejada/aptejada.github.io/_posts/dab-data-cleaning.md

 ![power-query](https://github.com/aptejada/aptejada.github.io/tree/master/images/power-query.png)

 Notice the encircled details.
 The current Power Query editor profile is based on 1000 samples only, click on that and choose an option covering the entire dataset.

+# **Clean the Data**
+You are now here.
+The data preview (encircled) provides insights into the percent validity, errors, and empty profile of the dataset (boxed).
+Use this as a guide to clean data per column.

+**Let's begin cleaning!**

+Column 1